 Division 2 — Development and implementation of codes of practice

-44. Preparation of draft code of practice by Commissioner
+44. Draft codes of practice, preparation of

 (1) The Commissioner may, with the approval of the Minister, prepare a draft code of practice for submission to the Minister for consideration.

 (2) The Commissioner must, if the Minister directs, prepare a draft code of practice for submission to the Minister for consideration.